afsc-gap-products/gapctd/README.md

 # GAP CTD Data Processing

-Process CTD data collected during AFSC bottom trawl surveys using trawl-mounted CTDs.
-Current support for data collected using SBE 19 and SBE 19plus V2 SeaCAT Profiler CTDs.
+This package is used to process CTD data that are collected during AFSC bottom trawl surveys using trawl-mounted SBE 19plus V2 SeaCAT Profiler CTDs.

-The most recent version of this package was built for use with SBE Data Processing (Version 7.26.7).

 # Installation